R-miss-tastic/website/content/data.md

           <br>The data have been gathered from 259 countries over the last 58 years.
           <br><a href="https://datacatalog.worldbank.org/dataset/health-nutrition-and-population-statistics" target="_blank">More information on the dataset</a> on the Wold Bank Group website.
           <br>
-          <br><a href="http://user2019.r-project.org/datathon/">R Datathon</a> on this dataset organized by the useR!2019 conference.
+          <br><a href="http://user2019.r-project.org/datathon/">R Datathon</a> on this dataset organized by the useR!
+2019 conference.
           <br>
       </div>
     </td>